Search Results for

 • This field is optional and only displayed if file type is CSV.

-• The default enclose character is double quote if it is not specified.
-If it is specified, the specified character will be used instead of the default one.
+• If it is not specified, the default enclose character is the double quote.
+If it is specified, the specified character is used instead of the default one.

-• Only the field with some special characters will be enclosed.
-Those are:
+• Only fields with certain special characters are enclosed.
+These are:

 • The field value contains delimiter character.